cortex-lab/Rigbox/README.md

 The package also triggers auxiliary services (e.g. starting remote acquisition software), and loads parameters for presentation for each trail.
 The principle two base classes that control these experiments are 'Experiment' and its "signals package" counterpart, 'SignalsExp'.

-This package is almost exclusively used by the stimulus server.
+This package is almost exclusively used by the stimulus computer.

 ### +hw